msracver/Deformable-ConvNets/README.md

 - Ubuntu 14.04 with a Maxwell Titan X GPU and Intel Xeon CPU E5-2620 v2 @ 2.10GHz
 - Windows Server 2012 R2 with 8 K40 GPUs and Intel Xeon CPU E5-2650 v2 @ 2.60GHz
 - Windows Server 2012 R2 with 4 Pascal Titan X GPUs and Intel Xeon CPU E5-2650 v4 @ 2.30GHz

+## FAQ

+Q: It says `AttributeError: 'module' object has no attribute 'DeformableConvolution'`.

+A: This is because either
+ - you forget to copy the operators to your MXNet folder
+ - or you copy to the wrong path
+ - or you forget to re-compile
+ - or you install the wrong MXNet

+Q: I encounter `segment fault` at the beginning.

+A: A compatibility issue has been identified between MXNet and opencv-python 3.0+.
+We suggest that you always `import cv2` first before `import mxnet` in the entry script.

+Q: I find the training speed becomes slower when training for a long time.

+A: It has been identified that MXNet on Windows has this problem.
+So we recommend to run this program on Linux.
+You could also stop it and resume the training process to regain the training speed if you encounter this problem.